Analytical description of ballistic spin currents and torques in magnetic tunnel junctions: Abstract

 \section{Abstract}

-In this work we demonstrate explicit analytical expressions for both charge and spin currents which constitute the 2x2 spinor in magnetic tunnel junctions with non collinear magnetizations under applied voltage.
+In this work we demonstrate explicit analytical expressions for both charge and spin currents which constitute the 2x2 spinor in magnetic tunnel junctions with non-collinear magnetizations under applied voltage.
+The calculations have been performed within the free electron model in the framework of the Keldysh formalism and WKB approximation.
 We demonstrate that spin/charge currents and spin transfer torques are all explicitly expressed through only three irreducible quantities, without further approximations.
-From the expressions derived, it is shown that in the case of a symmetric tunnel junction, the bias dependence is conventional and in the presence of asymmetries, additional odd parity terms appear.
-Furthermore, the conditions and mechanisms of deviation from the conventional sine angular dependence of both spin currents and spin torques are evidenced and discussed.
-Finally, it is shown in the thick barrier approximation that all tunneling transport quantities can be expressed in an extremely simplified form via Slonczewski spin polarizations and newly introduced effective spin averaged interfacial transmission probabilities and effective out-of-plane polarizations at both interfaces.
-It is proven that the latter plays a key role in origin of perpendicular spin torque as well as for angular dependence character of all spin and charge transport considered.
-It is then demonstrated directly that for any applied voltage, the parallel component of spin current at the FM/I interface is expressed via collinear longitudinal spin current components.
+The conditions and mechanisms of deviation from the conventional sine angular dependence of both spin currents and torques are evidenced and discussed.
+It is shown in the thick barrier approximation that all tunneling transport quantities can be expressed in an extremely simplified form via Slonczewski spin polarizations and the newly introduced effective spin averaged interfacial transmission probabilities and effective out-of-plane polarizations at both interfaces.
+It is proven that the latter plays a key role in the emergence of perpendicular spin torque as well as for the angular dependence character of all spin and charge transport considered.
+It is demonstrated directly also that for any applied voltage, the parallel component of spin current at the FM/I interface is expressed via collinear longitudinal spin current components.
+Finally, STT behavior is analyzed in a view of transverse characteristic length scales for spin transport.

-Interest in spintronics has been strongly accentuated by the discovery of current-induced magnetization switching (CIMS) caused by spin transfer torque (STT) in both metallic mutlilayers and tunnel junctions~\cite{Slonc96,Berger,huai1,huai2,Fuchs,Ohno,chapter1,chapter2}.
-In ballistic tunneling regime, such switching is caused by STT resulting from the non-conservation of transverse components of spin currents \cite{Slonc96}.
-On the other hand, in magnetic tunnel junctions (MTJs), the details of spin-dependent charge currents define the tunneling magnetoresistive (TMR) properties.
-Consequently, the key for understanding the fundamental mechanisms underlying both STT and TMR in MTJs with non-collinear magnetizations is to study fundamental quantum properties of both spin and charge currents \cite{chapter2}.
+Interest in spintronics has been strongly accentuated by the discovery of current-induced magnetization switching (CIMS) caused by spin transfer torque (STT) in both metallic multilayers and tunnel junctions~\cite{Slonc96,Berger,huai1,huai2,Fuchs,Ohno,chapter1,chapter2}.
+In the ballistic transport regime, such switching is caused by STT resulting from the non-conservation of transverse components of spin currents~\cite{Slonc96}.
+On the other hand, in magnetic tunnel junctions (MTJs), the spin-dependent charge currents determine the tunneling magnetoresistive (TMR) properties.
+Consequently, the key for understanding the fundamental mechanisms underlying both STT and TMR in MTJs with non-collinear magnetizations is the understanding of the fundamental quantum properties of both spin and charge currents~\cite{chapter2}.